-Payment Plans
+→ Payment Plans

-Through our partners at Tuition Management Systems (TMS), Inc., you can make convenient monthly payments.
+Through our partners at NelNet Campus Commerce, you can make convenient monthly payments.
 With this option, all or part of your expenses can be spread over a period of time, which may eliminate the need for student loans.
-Benefits available through TMS payment plans are:
+Benefits available through NelNet payment plans are:

-- Quick and easy enrollment online or by phone. - Regular, predictable monthly payments that conserve savings and reduce the amount of up-front cash required to pay your tuition expenses. - You don't have to be qualified or approved for financial aid.
+- Quick and easy enrollment online at hub.marian.edu -> Student Finance -> Payment and Refund Options. - Regular, predictable monthly payments that conserve savings and reduce the amount of up-front cash required to pay your tuition expenses. - You don't have to be qualified or approved for financial aid.

-Visit marian.afford.com to learn more.
+Visit hub.marian.edu to learn more.